spmeesseman/vscode-taskexplorer/README.md

 ## Description

-> Provides an organized view in either (or both) the SideBar and/or Explorer that conveniently displays VSCode, NPM, Ant, Make, Grunt and Gulp tasks (Shell scripts and NSIS coming soon).
-Tasks are organized into a treeview, with respective task file nodes and project folders (perfect for large multi-root workspaces).
-Tasks can be opened for view/edit, executed, and stopped.
+> Provides an organized view in either (or both) the SideBar and/or Explorer that conveniently displays all supported tasks, organized into a treeview, with parent task file nodes and project folders (perfect for large multi-root workspaces).
+Tasks can be opened for view/edit, executed, and stopped.  'npm install' is supported in the context menu of all npm file nodes.

 ## Screenshots